 Day 7 Cortona to Rome

 All the wine and all the rum from the night before rolled right into the next morning making it a rough one.
 Sad enough to be leaving Tuscany, we were too hungover to feel much of anything and ended the trip with Alicia passed out in the passenger seat and Joe, being the MVP, driving on to Rome.
-Obviously we made time for an Autogrill pitstop but otherwise ended our Tuscan road trip by sleepily pulling into Rome for a week of eating in the Trastevere neighborhood.
+We made time for one last Autogrill pitstop but otherwise ended our Tuscan road trip by sleepily pulling into Rome for a week of eating in the Trastevere neighborhood.

 **Side note, if you don’t know what Autogrill is, it’s worth renting a car and driving in Tuscany just to find out.